mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 *Truth* means a true quantity of existence, or in Buddhism we say true-*suchness* or *thusness*.
 We call *shinnyo* “true-suchness,” that's why here [it is translated as] *true-suchness*.

-So “use your own nature of the truth...”
+So, use your own nature of the truth...

 > ... and, by means of wisdom, contemplate and illuminate all dharmas without grasping or rejecting them.
 That is to see one’s own nature and realize the Buddha Way.

 [...]
 So that means you have to take care of your object in your everyday life with compassion and with wisdom.
 Not only the human beings, but also inanimate beings.
 I always [say], even a sheet of toilet paper.
 And your boots, your clothes, the water and the vegetables and the pan – whatever they are, we have to take care of them with compassion and wisdom.
 That is called “use your own nature of the truth.”
 Because phenomenon and the truth are one.
 That's why Dogen Zenji [talks about] how to practice in the monastery.
 [He talks about this] in the the text of the *Eihei Shingi*, “Regulation of the Monastery.”

 “Use your own true-suchness nature, and by means of wisdom, contemplate and illuminate all dharmas without grasping or rejecting them.” [...]
-We chant [the *Prajnaparamita Sutra*] every day, and in the first paragraph, according to translation of *Heart Sutra* by Doctor Conze, he [says], “Avalokitesvara, Holy Lord and Bodhisattva, was moving in the deep course of the wisdom which has gone beyond.
-He looked down from on high.
-He beheld but five *heaps*, and he saw that in their own being they were emptiness.”
+We chant the *Prajnaparamita* every day, and in the first paragraph, according to the translation of *The Heart Sutra* by Doctor Conze, he [says],

+>Avalokitesvara, Holy Lord and Bodhisattva, was moving in the deep course of the Wisdom which has gone beyond.
+He looked down from on high, He beheld but five *heaps*, and he saw that in their own-being they were empty.
+>
+> (From *Buddhist Wisdom: The Diamond Sutra and The Heart Sutra* by Edward Conze, p.
+82.)

-“Moving in the deep course of the wisdom”: This wisdom means wisdom which has gone beyond.
+So Avalokitesvara Bodhisattva was moving in the deep course of wisdom.
+This wisdom means wisdom which has gone beyond.
 So wisdom is that which has gone beyond.
 Because emptiness is emptiness, everything is emptiness.
-Then next what you have to do is practice of the emptiness which is emptiness, and then constantly we have to achieve continuity of practicing emptiness is emptiness.
+And then next what you have to do is practice of the emptiness which is emptiness.
+And then constantly we have to achieve continuity of practicing emptiness is emptiness.
 Constantly emptiness.
 So that is “Avalokitesvara Bodhisattva was moving in the deep course” of this wisdom.
 You have to participate in [it] – not only understanding.
 You have to directly participate in the wisdom which has gone beyond.

 How?
 Well, it's not so difficult [a] practice.
 Every day, we have to deal with your object, your body, your mind, with compassion and [kindness].
 That is a point Dogen Zenji teaches us.
 It's a very simple practice.
-But human beings, human consciousness is very greedy to get something, you know, and you want to have a big deal, [you always] expect a big reward.
+But human beings, human consciousness is very greedy to get something, and you always want to have a big deal, [you] expect a big reward.
 We don't want to practice without seeing any reward, without having a big deal.
-So that's why people complain, naturally.
+That's why people complain, naturally.
 But this is a basic attitude, because we want to live in peace.
 How do you live?
-We have to practice this: moving in the deep course of wisdom which has gone beyond.
+We have to practice like this: moving in the deep course of wisdom which has gone beyond.

 So that's why here it says it like this.
 In order to practice this, how do you do this?
 “Avalokitsvara looked down from on high” means not kind of [like] deities looking down on all sentient beings from the sky.
 No, it doesn’t mean this.
 I think you have to see deeply into human existence, sharing your life with the people.
-To take care of your life and a sheet of toilet paper with compassion or kindness, that is “to look down from on high.”
-You are not existent in the same level as your object, not a middle.
-You become high; you look down [on] all living beings [from] on high like this.
+To take care of your life and a sheet of toilet paper with compassion or kindness, that is “to look down from high.”
+You are not existent in the same level as your object, not a middle, you become *high*.
+You look down [on] all living beings [from] on high like this.

 That is, he says, “contemplate and illuminate.” *Illuminate* means you have to put yourself in the realm of dharma.
 That is simultaneously you are illuminated by the dharma.

 But consciousness doesn't agree.
-Consciousness does not agree with this one because consciousness always sees object dualistically.
-It's very difficult for consciousness to put [itself] in the vastness of existence, so-called *dharma*, because it is oneness, practice [is] oneness simultaneously.
+Consciousness does not agree with this because consciousness always sees [the] object dualistically.
+It's very difficult for consciousness to put [itself] in the vastness of existence, so-called *dharma*, because it is oneness, practice [and] oneness simultaneously.

-According to the Western way thinking, you first always think something and then try to understand; making your questions, “What is that?”
-And then, please explain it.
-And then if you understand, you want to do it: that is [a] very natural course we want to take.
+According to the Western way thinking, you first always think something and then try to understand.
+[First] making your questions – “What is that?” – and then, please explain it.
+And then if you understand, you want to do it.
+That is [a] very natural course we want to take.
 But if you do [that], I think sooner or later, human beings always comes to a dead end.
 That naturally comes.
-So very naturally, [the] Eastern way of thinking is to let you just be there, in the state of the oneness before you analyze it.
+So very naturally, [the] Eastern way of thinking is to let you just be there, in the state of the oneness, before you analyze it.
 That's difficult for us.

 *[Tape break.]*

+...
 So that's why the Eastern way of thinking is opposite from the Western way of thinking.
 I don't mean what is best, or what is good or what is bad, okay?
 We need both.
-Otherwise, human life, modern civilization will come to an end – soon.
+Otherwise, human life, modern civilization will come to an end, soon.

-So that is “contemplate and illuminate all dharmas without grasping or rejecting them.”
-What do [I] mean?
+So that is *to illuminate* – “contemplate and illuminate all dharmas...”

+“... without grasping or rejecting them.”
+What [does that] mean?
 To put yourself in the oneness of existence before you analyze.
 That means how you shouldn't grasp it, you shouldn't reject [it].

-So what do [I] mean, “[...] to achieve continuity of emptiness?”
+So what [does it] mean, “[...] to achieve continuity of emptiness?”
 If you face a sheet of [toilet] paper, you just deal [with it] with compassion and kindness, and [leave it].
-Next, if you see water, we have to face directly and deal with water with compassion and kindness.
-Totally you should put yourself in the oneness between you and water.
+Next, if you see water, we have to face [water] directly, and deal with water with compassion and kindness.
+Totally you should put yourself in the oneness, between you and water.
 That is called *shikan*, we say.

-That is “contemplate and illuminate all dharmas”.
+That is “contemplate and illuminate all dharmas.”
 That practice is based on not grasping and not rejecting.
 Because you cannot reject, because you *exist* in the stream of [the] moment.
-Even [if] the moment is [the] shortest period of time, as long as it exists, you are there, so you cannot ignore you cannot reject your life, your object.
-But don't stay with it.
-So, don't grasp it.
+Even [if] the moment is [the] shortest period of time, as long as it exists, you are there.
+So you cannot ignore, you cannot reject your life, your object.
+But don't stay with it – don't grasp it.
 Don't [be greedy].
-Because it's very individual, personal, okay?
-Personal is important, but I think first all, you should put yourself in the oneness, using for all sentient beings.
+Because [that’s] very individual, personal, okay?
+Personal is important, but I think first all, you should put yourself in the oneness, using [it] for all sentient beings.

-So that's why “use your own true-suchness nature.” *Use true-suchness nature* means put yourself in the realm of oneness.
+So that's why [it says] “use your own true-suchness nature.” *Use true-suchness nature* means put yourself in the realm of oneness.

 That is “to see into one's own original nature and realize the buddha way.”

-So what [does it] mean, to have a *kensho*?
+So, what [does it] mean, to have a *kensho*?
 Rinzai mentions [*kensho*], and we say very often purpose of practice is to experience *kensho*.
 Are you familiar with the term?
 If you go to Rinzai, they always [say] you have to attain enlightenment; that is called *kensho*.
 You have to realize your own true nature, original nature.
 Otherwise, your life doesn't make sense.
 Something like that.

 So what do [we] mean by “seeing into your own original nature,” called *kensho*?
 I think we should understand this one very deeply.
 That's why [we say] *kensho* is not to try to grasp outwardly.
 First you have to put yourself in the oneness of existence.
 That's always Dogen’s emphasis, called *shikan*.

 #### 48:11

 > “Good Knowing Advisors, if you wish to enter the extremely deep Dharma realm and the Prajna samadhi, you must cultivate the practice of Prajna.
 Hold and recite The Diamond Prajna Sutra and that way you will see your own nature.”

 “If you wish to enter the extremely deep Dharma realm and the Prajna samadhi...”: *dharma realm* is the true oneness of phenomena and existence, that is the dharma realm.
 Beyond time, past, present, future; all are one.
-And also, all are based on emptiness: full function, total function, beyond your speculations.
+And also, all are based on emptiness: full function, total function, beyond your speculation.
 That is called *prajna*; wisdom.
-So wisdom is the state of understanding, state of realization, which you achieve continuity of wisdom *beyond* wisdom.
-So you achieve continuity of emptiness, day by day.
+So wisdom is the state of understanding, state of realization, [in] which you achieve continuity of wisdom *beyond* wisdom.
+So constantly you achieve continuity of emptiness, day by day.
 You have to go deep into existence.
 That continuation of practice is so-called *emancipation* or *liberation*, we say.

 So, “if you wish to enter the extremely deep Dharma realm and the Prajna samadhi, you must cultivate the practice of Prajna.”
 Very naturally, prajna is there.
 So if you take care of your zazen, your body and mind, with compassion, very naturally, there is wisdom.

-“Hold and recite The Diamond Prajna Sutra and that way you will see your own nature”: because *Diamond Sutra* always [says] the mind is produced without staying [on], without relying on anything.
+“Hold and recite The Diamond Prajna Sutra and that way you will see your own nature”: because *Diamond Sutra* always [says] the mind is produced without staying [on anything], without relying on anything.
 So mind always [speaks] about the true state of human consciousness and its object.

-Next page, page one hundred three:
+Next page, page 103:

 > “You should know that the merit and virtue of this Sutra is immeasurable, unbounded, and indescribable, as the Sutra text itself clearly states.

-“You should know that the merit and virtue of this Sutra is immeasurable, unbounded, and indescribable”: It describes what is indescribable.
-Indescribable is not *indescribable*, because already we know what is indescribable.
+“You should know that the merit and virtue of this Sutra is immeasurable, unbounded, and indescribable”: It describes what is indescribable. *Indescribable* is not indescribable, because already we know what indescribable [is].
 So *Diamond Sutra* explains what is indescribable.

-And what is unbounded, what is immeasurable.
-If you say *the truth*, or *religion*, or *God*, or *Buddha*, all are immeasurable or indescribable, [then] very naturally it may be regarded as something mysterious.
+...
+And [also] what is unbounded, what is immeasurable.
+If you say *the truth* or *religion* or *God* or *buddhas*, all are immeasurable or indescribable, [then] very naturally it may be regarded as something mysterious.
 But I don't think so, because you already [spoke] about it!
 So it's something *clear*.
 Very clearly, something clear and pure exists there.
 So *indescribable* is something clear, which [is not] indescribable.

 So that is [what] the *Diamond Sutra* says.
-“As sutra text itself clearly states” – that’s why it clearly states.
+“As sutra text itself clearly states” – that’s why it clearly states [this].

-####
+#### 53:41

 > “This Dharma-door is the Superior Vehicle, taught for people of great wisdom and superior faculties.
 When people of limited faculties and wisdom hear it, their minds give rise to doubt.

-Well, [...] here it [talks] about the two kind of peoples: the people who have great great wisdom and superior faculties, but on the other hand, limited faculties.
-So when the people of limited faculties and wisdom hear it, their mind give rise to doubt.
-Because it's pretty difficult to receive, because we are always greedy, [as] I mentioned before.
+Well, [...] here it [talks] about the two kind of peoples: the people who have great wisdom and superior faculties, but on the other hand, limited faculties.
+So when the people of limited faculties and wisdom hear it, their minds give rise to doubt.
+Because it's pretty difficult to receive it, because we are always greedy, [as] I mentioned before.

 > “Why is that?
 Take for example the rain which the heavenly dragons shower on Jambudvipa.